aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 When using `idempotent_function`, you must tell us which keyword parameter in your function signature has the data we should use via **`data_keyword_argument`** - Such data must be JSON serializable.

+???+ warning
-!!! warning "Make sure to call your decorated function using keyword arguments"
+    Make sure to call your decorated function using keyword arguments

 === "app.py"